halcyonseeker/dotfiles/README.md

-I like to use Emacs for weird things like email and pdf previews of LaTeX documents, so my configuration relies on some external packages like imagemagick, texlive, gpg, pass, protonmail-bridge, and mu4e.
+I like to use Emacs for weird things like email and pdf previews of LaTeX documents, so my configuration relies on some external packages like imagemagick, texlive, biber, gpg, pass, protonmail-bridge, and mu4e.

 My configuration heavily depends on melpa packages like AucTeX and Evil Mode, so `M-x package-refresh-contents` and `M-x